urbanriskmap/cognicity-api-docs/source/includes/data_api/_cards.md

 ### GET /cards/:id/images

 Get a signed AWS S3 URL to upload an image associated with a card.
 This must be done after card report has been created.
 Only one image can exist for a given card.
+See more in the AWS [documentation](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#getSignedUrl-property).

 ```shell
 curl GET /cards/:id/images